antimof/UxPlay/README.txt

 other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog

+1.58 2022-10-29 Add option "-nohold" that will drop existing connections when a new client connects.

 1.57 2022-10-09 Minor fixes: (fix coredump on AUR on "stop mirroring", occurs when compiled with AUR CFLAGS -DFORTIFY_SOURCE); graceful exit